Case Study: How adidas Uses WOVO Worker Voice Tools to Meet CSDDD Obligations Across 400,000 Workers

 Response time under 12 hours, down from 49 hours in 2020

-Proactively listening to workers: Worker Surveys
+Proactively Listening to Workers: Worker Surveys

 To complement its grievance channels, adidas conducts Worker Pulse surveys via the WOVO Engage platform—a tool that enables the company to efficiently gather insights into worker sentiment and awareness without needing to launch separate systems or standalone initiatives.
 These short, digital surveys are conducted twice a year across all strategic supplier factories and focus on critical workplace issues such as communication, harassment and abuse, and the effectiveness of grievance mechanisms.